Loading...

 Scenario

-A user reports that a hostname resolves inconsistently, and a vendor is asking you to confirm whether reverse DNS is set up correctly for the IP address in use.
+A user reports that a hostname resolves inconsistently, and a vendor is asking you to confirm whether reverse DNS is set correctly for the IP address in use.
 Your job is to validate both forward and reverse lookups using standard CLI tools and capture enough evidence to support escalation if needed.

 Operator context